 So … I’m moving to Spain.
 Or to be more specific, Barcelona.

 The following is what I know and have done so far, using Spain’s Non-Lucrative Visa to become a Barcelona Resident.
 The details below are basically all that someone who would follow in my footsteps could use.
-And then there are links to other blog entries that dive into the more personal aspects, should anyone care to see my personal story.

 Legal Obligations as a US Citizen